-If you are planning to do a retreat with us in Peru, or in Colombia?
+Are you planning to do an Ayahuasca / Yagé retreat with us in Peru, or in Colombia?
 Great!
-Before contacting us, however, kindly familiarise yourself with the information provided here as initial step to ascertain whether your health conditions and personal circumstances will allow for a safe Ayahuasca experience.
+Before contacting us, however, kindly familiarise yourself with the information provided on this page as initial step to ascertain whether your health conditions and personal circumstances will allow you to have a safe Ayahuasca experience.
 We always endorse and support safety and responsibility when it comes to journeying with shamanic entheogenic medicine.
 Thank you for your co-operation.

 Not everybody may drink the sacred brew of the Amazonian shamans…